AzadAtes/rsync_backup_script/README.md

 # What is it?

-This script runs in the background, syncing one directory to another using rsync, and prompts the user via kdialog when needed.
+Add this script to your autostart to run in the background, syncing one directory to another with rsync and prompting the user via kdialog when needed.

 # Benefits